-When the snow melts and the sun comes out, there is truly no better time to hike in the Alps.
+When the snow melts and the sun comes out, there is truly no better time to go hiking in the Alps.
 Forget beach breaks, sweltering heat, sand where you don’t want it or stuffy cities, head to higher terrain with the fresh air and enjoy a little hiking in the alps.
 Not to mention after a long day hiking you can indulge in some delicious alpine food and look out at the epic mountain sunsets.

 Before you set off to discover the breathtaking beauty of the Alps, make sure you're well-equipped with the right attire.
 Our collection features a variety of outdoor jackets for women and outdoor jackets for men that combine style and functionality, ensuring you stay comfortable and protected during your exciting alpine escapades.